picoxr/support/README.md

 ## `Pico VR, A New Reality`

->Pico developer platform mainly provides international leading VR technology integration and support services for developers, where you can get the most cutting-edge virtual reality technology, perfect payment and data system.More powerful features are about to open, please continue to pay attention!
+>Pico developer support platform mainly provides leading VR technology integration and support services for developers, where you can get the most cutting-edge virtual reality technology, perfect payment and data system.
+More powerful features are about to coming, please continue to pay attention!

 # `Pico Unity SDK Demo`